YorkEarwaker/Electrical-Engineering/rpi-pi/mpy/snr-tsd/README.md

 * <todo: consider, gas sensors, sampling of atmospheric gases, outside in 'nature' and inside in confied spaces, differenct use cases, which is frist case CO2? others?
 * <todo: consider, indoor, room ventilation, BME688 air quality sensor, volatile organic compounds (VOCs), volatile sulfur compounds (VSCs), presence of carbon monoxide and hydrogen, in addition to temperature, pressure and humidity, >
 * <todo: consider, Nondispersive infrared sensor, H2), C02, SO2, NO2, expensive, a useful prospective project too for RYO PCB? >
-* <todo: consider, issue with build, snr_bme280_dvr not working in /sdc project, Exists when called with error reported as '[Errno 5] EIO' , not an SPI nicro SD Card issue as tested with other code, >
+* <todo: consider, rebuild package distribution with Hatch, update pyproject.toml file accordingly>

 DONE
 * <done: intent to commit>